Hedreon/Hedreon/README.md

 <br />

 ## I'm a Developer & Music Producer
-- 👨‍💻 I code C# & Lua but sadly, I haven't open-sourced anything that relates to C# nor Lua... 😥 YET!
+- 👨‍💻 I code C# & Lua
 - 🌱 I’m still learning everything.
-- 📺 I have an [active playlist][buildingPlaylist] about building open-source software & games.
+- 📺 I have an [active playlist][buildingPlaylist] about how to build open-source software & games but I rarely ever upload because I don't take YouTube seriously.
 - 🎹 I make Synthwave & other genres but none of them are public 😥 because I'm still learning!
-- 😍 I'm a big fan of Oliver Heldens, TommyInnit, Synthwave, & Future House.
+- 😍 I'm a big fan of Oliver Heldens,
 <br />

 ### 📺 Latest YouTube Videos